duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Symptom: The flashing procedure failes with a `Bad archive` error when trying to flash the Hypriot image

 Resolution: This happens when the downloaded zip for Hypriot is incomplete or corrupt.
 Delete the zip file by running the following command and try the procedure again.
+Also check if your computer has enough storage space.

     laptop $ rm /tmp/duckietown/hypriotos*